MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics-365-apps/subscribe-alerts.md

 ---
 title: Subscribe to alerts
-description: Learn how to create and manage alerts in a portal.
+description: Learn how to create and manage alerts in Power Pages.
 author: nickdoelman
 ms.topic: conceptual
 ms.custom: